al-li-son/comprobo-sandbox/ROS2_Cheatsheet.md

 # ROS2 Cheatsheet
 There are a bunch of steps to working with ROS2 and a lot of links to navigate to find the steps (that all contain a bunch of extra info you don't really need to read every time), here's a handy doc to compile them!

+[Mike Ferguson's ros2_cookbook](https://github.com/mikeferguson/ros2_cookbook) is a good reference for a lot of this information.
+This document includes the most commonly used parts for CompRobo.

 ## One Time Setup
 Follow the steps on the [Environment Setup Page](https://comprobo23.github.io/How%20to/setup_your_environment) of the CompRobo website.